packing-box/docker-packing-box/docs/pages/usage/datasets.md

 ```

+While the `show` command displays information about a dataset, it is not aimed to filter and observe records according to criteria.
+This can be done by using the `view` command which uses [Pandas' query method](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.query.html) through the `--query` option.

 ## Manipulation

-The rest of the other commands are aimed to manipulate datasets in different ways:
+The rest of the other commands are aimed to manipulate datasets in different ways.
+The most trivial commands are:

-- `reset`: this trivial command truncates the target dataset.
+- `purge`: this trivial command purges the target dataset of all its records and files.
-- `rename`: this other trivial command renames the target dataset ; it differs from a simple '`mv [...]`' as it also adapts backup copies of the dataset.
+- `rename`: this other trivial command renames the target dataset ; it differs from a simple '`mv [...]`' in that it also adapts backup copies of the dataset.

+For adding/removing executables to/from the dataset, a few commands are available:

+- `make`: this adds a given number (`-n`/`--number-excutables`) of new executables to the dataset, eventually only from some given categories (`-c`/`--categories`), randomly packing some of them such that the dataset is balanced (using the `-b`/`--balance` option will balance between packer labels, not simply between packed and not packed) and with every applicable packer or only the given ones (`-p`/`--packer`).
+- `merge`: this merges the second input dataset into the first one.
+- `remove`: this allows to remove executables from the dataset according to criteria relying on [Pandas' query method](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.query.html) through the `--query` option.
+- `select`: this creates a new dataset with a selected subset of the target dataset, using criteria relying on [Pandas' query method](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.query.html) through the `--query` option.
+- `update`: this updates the current dataset with executables from the target folders (`-s`/`--source-dir`), either packed or not, labelling them with an input JSON (`-l`/`--labels`) or enabling detection with the integrated detectors (`-d`/`--detect`).

+It is also possible to apply corrective/evolutive measures on a dataset:

+- `convert`: this makes possible to convert a dataset with files (which offers the possibility to select features multiple times from the same dataset) to a dataset without files (that is, with its features computed once and for all, not keeping the related files and then possibly saving a large amount of disk space).
+- `fix`: this allows to fix a corrupted dataset, especially when JSON files do not match the content of the `files` folder anymore, which can be fixed either by relying on the content of this folder (with the `-f`/`--files` option) or on hashes contained in the labels JSON, eventually applying detection (`-d`/`--detect`) to fix labels.
+- `revert`: this allows to revert the dataset to its state before the previous operation, with a maximum of 3